 Virtually every stakeholder will want some form of proof when it comes to investing in an idea, plan, or campaign.
 That’s why adding information to an editorial calendar can only strengthen the relevancy of your content.

-“Especially for companies just getting started with blogging, a marketing department can struggle getting buy-in from the sales team and stakeholders,” said Tim.
+“Especially for schools just getting started with blogging, a marketing department can struggle getting buy-in from the admissions office and stakeholders,” said Tim.
 “That’s because there’s no proof of keywords or successful results that showcase why stakeholders should care about helping you.”

 He continues, “The more you can do to make your content feel real, the better.”